MozillaFoundation/foundation.mozilla.org/README.md

 Windows:
 - `virtualenv venv`

 (If you're on a Mac, you might need to run `brew upgrade python` to make sure you're using 3.6.
-You might also have to chage some PATHs but that's beyond the scope of this document)
+You might also have to change some PATHs but that's beyond the scope of this document)

 #### Bootstrap the virtual environment